coderjolly/coderjolly.github.io/_posts/2022-12-29-chest-x-ray.md

 ## Feedback

+`I am grateful to have worked alongside` [Rohan Chopra](https://github.com/rohanchopra) `who has helped me understand the essence of data pipeline generation, segregating tasks into workable components and to transform just jupyter notebooks into workable projects.`

+`His profound understanding of machine learning concepts, algorithms, and techniques have greatly enhanced my interpretations and ability to tackle complex problems.
+He has consistently provided insightful feedback, constructive criticism, and practical suggestions, which have significantly improved the quality of our work together.`

-`I would love to receive  any feedback or suggestions for this writing.
-It has been written as per my understanding and the collective efforts done by my team followed by the learnings I kindled during my journey in this project.
-I hope you find it useful and easy to understand. `
+``I would also love to receive suggestions or any feedback for this writing.
+It has been written as per my understanding and the learnings I kindled during my journey.
+I hope you find it useful and easy to understand.``

 <!-- <br/>